EUROPEAN SYSTEMS

 Zurich - 1965

-My only visit to the capital city of Switzerland was with the LRTL tour of 1965.
+My only visit to this major city of Switzerland was with the LRTL tour of 1965.
 There'll be quite an interesting selection here in time but sadly not much at all of Zurich itself.
 In an unguarded moment in about 1967 I handed a large quantity of my negatives to a fellow enthusiast who promised to print them up for me.
 In the event he never did and failed to return the negatives which included almost everything that I captured in this city, and also of Stuttgart and some other places.
 I understand that he is now deceased so whatever could have happened to them I do not know.
 The few below are all that I have, seemingly mostly all the same type of car, although there were some elderly heavy looking centre-entrance bogies and lovely old four-wheelers with trailers still about too, plus trolleybuses and some peculiar new single-deck buses where the driver sat in a glass cabin on the front roof!

 One of the newest articulateed sets but still with a separate trailer!